After an Employment Tribunals (Scotland) hearing

 Case management orders are not subject to the reconsideration procedure, but parties can apply for them to be varied or revoked.

-Appeals are filed with the Employment Appeal Tribunal, not the Employment Tribunals.
+Appeals are filed with the Employment Appeal Tribunal, not the Employment Tribunal.

-Complaints about the personal conduct of an Employment Judge or non-legal member can be sent to the President or to the Regional Employment Judge for the office where your case is being heard.
+Complaints about the personal conduct of an Employment Judge or non-legal member can be sent to the President.

-Details of how to complain, and examples of what you can and cannot complaint about, are set out on the website of the Judicial Conduct Investigations Office.
+Details of how to complain, and examples of what you can and cannot complaint about, are available online.

 Details of how to enforce a judgment are available here: “If You Win Your Case”